Oregon Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 If your car insurance policy is canceled in Oregon, immediately stop driving your vehicle and contact your insurance agent to discuss options for reinstatement or to find new coverage.
 Driving without insurance is illegal and puts you at significant risk.

 The Oregon DMV will likely be notified if your policy is canceled, as insurance companies are required to report lapses in coverage.
-Operating a vehicle without insurance may result in fines, vehicle impoundment or license suspension.
+Operating a vehicle without insurance may result in fines, impoundment or license suspension.

 uninsured icon